 - find cancer at an early stage when it can be treated most effectively

 - find and treat changes that are likely to develop into cancer.

-Your doctor will explain what tests you need, when and how often.
-It is important to keep having screening unless genetic testing shows you definitely do not have the gene mutation that affects other people in your family.
+Your doctor will explain which tests you need, when and how often.
+It is important to keep having screening unless genetic tests show you definitely do not have the gene variant that affects other people in your family.

 Screening for other cancers